Armored Core 3

-Armored Core 3 is a 2002 third-person shooter mecha video game developed by FromSoftware for the PlayStation 2.
+Armored Core 3 is a 2002 third-person shooter video game developed by FromSoftware for the PlayStation 2.
 It is the sixth entry in the Armored Core series.
 Armored Core 3 acts as a reboot for the franchise and begins a storyline that would continue through Armored Core: Last Raven.
 In 2009, Armored Core 3 was ported to the PlayStation Portable.

 As a reboot of the franchise, Armored Core 3 returns the setting back to the post-apocalyptic setting of the earlier PlayStation trilogy.
 The player is a mercenary in a future where humanity has been driven underground and is ruled by a powerful artificial intelligence called The Controller.
 Despite The Controller's rule, corporations fight each other for dominance.

 Armored Core 3 is largely unchanged from its predecessor.
 Players operate mech units that they may customize with credits earned from completing missions and fighting in an arena.
 Customization extends to every aspect of a player's Armored Core unit, including the individual parts, weapons, paint, and emblem.
 Local multiplayer modes allow for up to 4 players to fight each other with their custom Armored Cores.